top of page

 The Land & Streams

-...and What Google Maps doesn't show...
+...and what Realtor & Google Maps don't show...

-• 3011 is located on the west side of 184th Street
+3011 is located on the west side of 184th Street...

-• Five homes south of 32nd Avenue (and two north of 29A Ave.)
+• five homes south of 32nd Avenue (and two north of 29A Ave.)

-• 4.564 acre property
+• a 4.564 acre property

 Lots of Sky